-Since the beginning of the metal roofing boom about ten years ago I’ve noticed something every South Florida homeowner considering a metal roof should think about.
+Since the beginning of the metal roofing boom I’ve noticed something every South Florida homeowner considering a new roof should think about.
 Metal roof cleaning as it pertains to their choices when selecting a finish is important.
-In a few years they may be very glad they did.

-Metal roofs took Miami by storm about 10 years ago when a few local fabrication shops developed their own systems, had them tested and then approved by the county.
-Until then metal roofs were a pricey option and only seen on commercial buildings, in Coconut Grove and Florida Keys.
+Metal roofs took Miami by storm about 10 years ago when a few local fabrication shops developed their own systems, had them tested and approved by the county.
+Until then metal was a pricey option and only seen on commercial buildings, in Coconut Grove and the Florida Keys.
 Almost overnight metal was competitive with the tile roofs.
-Metal roof cleaning was something we were not really thinking about at the time .
+Metal roof cleaning in Miami was something we were not really thinking about at the time .

 Mill-grade Kills Bacterial Spores